Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The model and objects of interest

-where the expectation $\mathbb E_t$ is taken with respect to the joint cross-sectional distribution of the variables in $\mathcal{F}_{it}$ at time $t$.

 This representation serves several purposes.
-First, it is the basis for a specification test of the model where an estimator of \eqref{eq:acdf} is compared with the cross-sectional empirical distribution of $y_{it}$.
-Second, in pure dynamic models where $\vx_{it}$ only includes lagged values of $y_{it}$, we can construct one-period-ahead predicted distributions by setting $t=T+1$.
+First, as the basis for a specification test of the model where an estimator of $F_{t}(y)$ based on the right hand side of \eqref{eq:acdf} is compared with the cross-sectional empirical distribution of $y_{it}$.
+Second, when $\vx_{it}$ only includes lagged values of $y_{it}$, we can construct one-period-ahead predicted distributions by setting $t=T+1$.
 These distributions are useful for forecasting.
 Third, we can analyze dynamics of the distribution of $y_{it}$ over time.
-In the empirical application, for example, we analyze labor income mobility and the persistence of poverty traps.
-Fourth, we can consider the impact of interventions by comparing the counterfactual distribution after some intervention with the actual distribution.
+Fourth, we can consider the impact of interventions by comparing the counterfactual distribution after changing $\vx_{it}$ or $\vbeta_i(y)$ with the actual distribution.